cderose/dh-courses/tableau-workshop/README.md

 #### Tableau Version 2020.2
 - On the left-hand column, Tableau now groups data as "Tables."
 While Tableau no longer explicitly calls out "Dimensions" and "Measures," there is a horizontal line that separates categorical and numeric data.
-- Tableau still generates two fields: "Measure Values" (sum of all values) and the previously named "Number of Records," which now takes the name of your file.
+- Tableau still generates two fields: "Measure Values" (sum of all values) and a field named after our file (it was formerly labeled "Number of Records").

 #### Interface Interactions
 Double-clicking or dragging any dimension or measure over to the "Columns" and "Rows" sections near the middle-top of the sheet will give you the opportunity to examine the data more closely.
 You can use the back arrow at the top left to undo actions.